pattonsgirl/Spring2021-CEG2350/Labs/Lab10/README.md

    - **Important**: use either the default of `/home/ubuntu/` OR `/opt/anaconda3/`  Trying to install to a folder linked to GitHub will lead to sadness and pain.
 7. Allow the installer to initialize Anaconda.
 What file was modified?
 (1 pt)
 8. Take a look at that file (towards the bottom, changes were appended), and describe what changes were made.
 Think back to Lab04 when you played with a certain environment variable...
 (1 pt)
 9. Why does it recommend we restart the shell / logout and back in?
-Think back to Lab03 when you messed with your system `.bachrc`...
+Think back to Lab03 when you messed with your system `.bashrc`...
 (1 pt)
 10. Updated the shell as you see fit, write what you did.
 (1 pt)
 11. Check the current version of `python` when run with `python --version`.
 You can also run `python` on its own which should verify again whcih version of `python` you are now running.
 Write the output.
 (1 pt)
    - Note: this should be changed from before.
 If not, circle back to questions 6 & 7 and rethink your answers.